kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 "An accomodation has max one ID represented by an integer value"
 * `Accomodation SubClassOf hasName some xsd:string` <br />
 "An accomodation has max one name represented by a string value"
-* `Accomodation SubClassOf hasDetail some Detail` <br />
-"An accomodation has some detail"
 * `Accomodation SubClassOf hasReview some Review` <br />
 "An accomodation has some review"
 * `Accomodation SubClassOf isLocatedAt exactly 1 location` <br />